-An item card in your hand does not count until you play it; at that point, it is "carried."
+An Item card in your hand does not count until you play it; at that point, it is "carried."
 You may carry any number of small items, but only one Big one.
 (Any item not marked Big is considered Small.)
 You may not simply discard one Big item to play another; you must sell it, trade it, lose it to a Curse or Bad Stuff, or discard it to power a Class or Race ability.

-If something lets you have more than one Big item (for instance, the Dwarf race) and you lose that ability, you must either correct the problem immediately or get rid of all but one Big item.
+If a card (for instance, a Comrade) lets you have more than one Big item and you lose that card, you must either correct the problem immediately or get rid of all but one Big item.
 If it's your turn and you're not in combat, you can sell the excess Big items (as long as you have at least 1,000 Gold Pieces of Items to sell).
 Otherwise, you must give them to the lowest-Level player(s) who can carry them!
 If any Big items are still left over, discard them.

-Anyone can carry any item, but some items have use restrictions: for instance, the Golden Fleece can only be worn by a Thief.
-Its bonus only counts for someone who is, at the moment, a Thief.
+Anyone can carry any item, but some items have use restrictions: for instance, the Stygian Staff can only be wielded by a Cleric.
+Its bonus only counts for someone who is, at the moment, a Cleric.

-Likewise, you may also use only one headgear, one suit of armor, one pair of footgear, and two "1 Hand" items (or one "2 Hands" item) ... unless you have a card that lets you ignore these limits.
+Likewise, you may also use only one headgear, one suit of armor, one pair of footgear, and two "1 Hand" items (or one "2 Hands" item) . . . unless you have a card that lets you ignore these limits.
 If you are carrying two Headgear cards, for instance, only one of them can help you.

 You should indicate items that can't help you, or extras not being worn, by turning the cards sideways.
 You may NOT change your used and carried items during a combat or while running away.
 You cannot discard Item cards "just because."
 You may sell items for a level, or give an item to another player who wants it.
-You may discard to power certain Class and Race abilities.
+You may discard to power certain Class abilities.
 And a Curse may force you to get rid of something!